top of page

 Registration Required

-Topics Covered: Join Linda Chido for the first opportunity in Austin to explore the foundations of the Mische Technique.
-The Mische Technique, rooted in the practices of the Northern Renaissance masters like Jan van Eyck and Hieronymus Bosch, is a form of indirect painting built through carefully layered stages.
-Revived and reinterpreted in the 1950s by Austrian artist Ernst Fuchs, founder of the Vienna School of Fantastic Realism, and carried forward through a living chain of artist-teachers across the decades.
+Join Linda for an immersive introduction to the foundations of the Mische Technique.
+Rooted in the practices of Northern Renaissance masters like Jan van Eyck and Hieronymus Bosch, this luminous form of indirect painting is built through carefully layered stages.
+Revived and reimagined in the 1950s by Austrian artist Ernst Fuchs—founder of the Vienna School of Fantastic Realism—the technique has since been carried forward through a living chain of artist-teachers.

 She is honored to continue this living tradition of passing knowledge from artist to artist, teacher to student—a tradition that began centuries ago and continues to today.